vmware-archive/storyboard-generator/README.md

+# VMware has ended active development of this project, this repository will no longer be updated.
 # Storyboard Generator

 Developed as part of a Borathon project, Storyboard Generator is a tool to help R&D Product teams develop and create their own storyboards to help with the product design process.